feltus/normal_tumor_transcriptome_transition_lab/README.md

 ```

 # Perturbing from Tumor to Normal Gene Expression State
-Once the model is trained from the training GEMs that cotains both labeled groups, one can use GEMDiff to simulate the transition between groups.
+Once the model is trained from the training GEMs that contains both labeled groups, one can use GEMDiff to simulate the transition between groups.
 The results of this simulation are visualized with a UMAP plot and the most perturbed genes can be identified in the log file.
 ```
 #!/bin/bash